singhsanket143/Ds-Algo-Notes/LinkedList.md

 # Linked List
 - Tribe example for explaining linked list
+- Non-Linear Data Structure
+	- in order to get to the end of the list, we have to go through all of the items in the list in order, or sequentially
-- linkedlist donot have index based access
+- LinkedList donot have index based access
 - Arrays have index based access

 **Advantages**
-- Array give random access but LL dont
+- Array give random access but LL dont.
 - Lesser storage required for arrays because ll also stores pointers
 - insertions in between nodes is easy in LL whereas insertion in between positions of array is difficult